 Growing cane next to the World Heritage-listed Great Barrier Reef, within some of the most variable climatic conditions in the world, means the Queensland sugarcane industry has developed a culture of innovation and continual improvement.

 CANEGROWERS argues that the reef regulations should be repealed as they turn crop management guidelines into black and white rules, reducing a grower's capacity and motivation to adapt and innovate.

 CANEGROWERS believes that Smartcane BMP, and its focus on continual improvement, is the better approach for growers focussed on productivity, profitability and sustainability.

 A CANEGROWERS analysis of the underlying intent of the Federal and Queensland government programs and policies for Reef water quality has found they risk an economic cost of $1.3 billion over ten years by pushing nitrogen use below industry best practice.
 Read more here.

 CANEGROWERS advocated for a review of their Reef Water Quality Improvement Plan and the Paddock to Reef and Report Card programs which purport to assess progress towards water quality targets.
-The Federal and Queensland governments have agreed.
-At the very least, CANEGROWERS is calling for targets for industry that match best practice as described by Smartcane BMP and not require growers' businesses to become economically unviable.
+The Federal and Queensland governments have agreed and this review is now underway.
+CANEGROWERS is calling for targets for industry that match best practice as described by Smartcane BMP and not require growers' businesses to become economically unviable.